Professional Development Academy

 - Commitment to 12 hours week of rigorous professional development training for 36 weeks

 - Preference will be given to candidates that meet the criteria outlined above and those willing to actively seek a transfer or lateral move within Duke

 Selected individuals will participate in classroom training, work experience, structured coaching and mentoring sessions.

-During the 37 week period, participants will be released from their regular work schedule to cover training time.
-Some training time will be outside of a participants normal work schedule.
-The program is scheduled to begin June 5, 2018.
+During the 36 week period, participants will be released from their regular work schedule to cover training time.
+Some training time may be outside of a participant's normal work schedule.

-- Each participant will be assigned a peer coach.
+- Each participant will be assigned a peer mentor

-- Peer coaches will be selected based on their role in the organization, ability to meet with participants at least once per month, and willingness to participate in required training and check-in sessions.
+- Peer mentors will be selected based on their role in the organization, ability to meet with participants at least once per month, and willingness to participate in required training and check-in sessions

 - Provide guidance on setting and achieving developmental goals